 All solutions selected for Solve’s five current Global Challenges will receive a $10,000 grant funded by Solve.
-Solver teams will be selected by a panel of cross-sector judges at Solve Challenge Finals during UN General Assembly week in New York City on September 20, 2020.
+Solver teams will be selected by a panel of cross-sector judges at Virtual Solve Challenge Finals on September 29, 2020.

 In addition to Solve funding, the following prizes are available to Solver teams selected for the Health Security & Pandemics Challenge.
 To be considered for a prize, complete the prize-specific question within the application.
 You do not need to meet these requirements to apply to the Health Security & Pandemics Challenge:

 The Elevate Prize for Health Security will be awarded to one Solver team from the here ("Who can apply to The Elevate Prize?”)..
 This prize is supported by The Elevate Prize Foundation, which recognizes that there are heroes all over the world who are putting their health and safety at risk to treat those who are infected and to save lives.
 Now more than ever, it is critical to recognize and uplift those who are elevating humanity.
 The Solver team that is selected will be named an Elevate Prize Global Hero and will participate in both the MIT Solver program and the Elevate Prize Global Heroes program, receiving a minimum of $300,000 over two years and ongoing support from The Elevate Prize Foundation and MIT Solve.
 Eligibility requirements for this prize are

 The AI for Humanity Prize